Hunter Farrell is a seasoned technology lawyer with

 media companies in transactional matters.

-Prior to founding FarrellCounsel, Hunter gained extensive experience in technology transactions law working in Silicon Valley as an attorney at Wilson, Sonsini, Goodrich and Rosati, a nationally prominent law firm representing technology companies, and as the solo in-house counsel at an Internet services start-up that went public.
-Hunter has drafted and negotiated hundreds of licensing and transactional agreements involving technology and media companies.
+Prior to founding FarrellCounsel, Hunter gained extensive experience in technology transactions law working in Silicon Valley as an attorney at Wilson Sonsini Goodrich & Rosati, a nationally prominent law firm representing technology companies, and as the solo in-house counsel at an Internet services start-up that went public.
 Because of his experience as outside and in-house counsel, Hunter brings a valuable combination of skills to address the needs of his business clients.

 Education and Employment History: